GenericMappingTools/gmt/doc/rst/source/debug.rst

     using Libdl
     push!(Libdl.DL_LOAD_PATH, "$GMT_LIBRARY_PATH")

 #.
-Attach the Julia process id in Xcode, and run GMT.jl codes in the Julia console.
-Execution should
+Attach the Julia process id or name in Xcode (menu item Debug->Attach to Process by PID or Name), and run GMT.jl
-   stop at your stop point after the first GMT library call takes place from your Julia script.
+   codes in the Julia console.
+Execution should stop at your stop point after the first GMT library call takes place from your Julia script.
 You are now in Xcode and can follow strategies outlined above (`Xcode on macOS`_).